Manprime/PocketAngel/README.md

 <br>
 This project is currently public on GitHub.
 Hope,you get valuable insights from it.
 <br>
-The project is in development stage
+More features will be added in the project in future.
 <br>

 <br>